Multi-Specialty MOC Portfolio Program

 - Include appropriate interventions to be tested for improvement

-- Complete two or more improvement cycles (measure; intervention; re-measure)
+- Complete one or more improvement cycles (measure; intervention; re-measure)

 Portfolio Program sponsors create an environment where physician involvement in QI/PI and MOC is supported.
-As a sponsor we can help you earn MOC practice improvement credit for participating in approved initiatives that align with organizational priorities such as communication, efficiency, patient safety, and transition of care.
+As a sponsor we can help you earn MOC QI/PI credit for participating in approved initiatives that align with organizational priorities such as communication, efficiency, patient safety, and transition of care.

-Currently Participating in the Portfolio Program are the American Boards of:
+Currently participating in the Portfolio Program are the American Boards of CLICK HERE

 Learn more about ABMS member board participation and recognition for MOC Part IV credit.